wikimedia/eventgate/README.md

 - Should `?hasty=true` (fire and forget) mode use a non guarunteed Kafka producer?

-- Should stream_name be part of API and not part of event???? probably!!!
+- Should `stream_name` be part of API and not part of event???? probably!!!
+--  PROBLEM: If it is part of the API, how can we dynamically produce to error topic?
+    Currently this is set by mapping the event to a new error Event object that has `stream_name` (AKA `meta.topic`) set.
+If it is part of the HTTP API, we would also need some kind of `extractEventErrorTopic` or something, which starts making Eventbus more opinionated.  :/  Perhaps we should just keep `stream_name` in the event after all.